 A cryptocurrency wallet is an application that functions as a regular wallet, allowing you to store your passkeys.
 In other words, it serves as the interface that enables you to access your crypto.
 Some of the platforms that support Cardano staking are:

-2. Deposit the ADA Token into Your Wallet
+2. Deposit ADA into Your Wallet

 3. Select the Best Staking Pool for Cardano